 How do I make a stencil with my Silhouette Cameo?

-First of all you need to load up the design software.
+First of all you need to load up the Silhouette Studio Software.
 After that you need to decide if you are doing letter stencils or shapes.
 The next step is to weld the objects together.
 If it’s the case build bridges so the inside doesn’t fall out.
 The final step is to cut it out with the Silhouette Cameo.

 Can you make your own stencils?

 Yes you can.
-For that you need a design software and a vinyl cutter like Silhouette or Cricut.
+For that you need a design software like the Silhouette Studio Software and a vinyl cutter like Silhouette or Cricut.